 for example, on a site where there is a vulnerability that allows malicious

 the hackers could damage the site or extract data.
 Our customers are for example public

 customers or pharmaceutical companies such as Novo Nordisk – they prioritize often security

-extremely high, because it is about people's health and lives.
-We combine mostly with tools,
+enormously high, because it is about people's health and life.
+We combine mostly with tools

 For example, scanning for vulnerabilities, and then we work with risk assessments,

 When a vulnerability is critical.
-The job is very creative problem solving, for we have not
+The job is very creative problem solving, because we have not